ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 **When to Sample**

-- The sample will be taken on the time step that includes April 1st of each decade (2010, 2020, 2030)
+- The sample will be taken on the first time step that hits April of each decade (2010, 2020, 2030)
 - The sample will be taken on a single time step

 **What to Sample**